-In some cases there may be no blood clot symptoms at all, but some of the symptoms may include:
+In some cases, there are no blood clot symptoms at all but some of the symptoms may include:

 - Pain, swelling, and tenderness in one of the legs (usually the calf)

-- The pain may be made worse by bending your foot upward towards your knee
+- The pain may become worse by bending your foot upward towards your knee

-- Warm, red skin in the area of the clot, particularly at the back of the leg below the knee/calf area
+- Warm, red skin in the area of the clot - particularly at the back of the leg below the knee in the calf area

 If a blood clot is not treated it can move to the lungs causing a pulmonary embolism.
 Signs of a pulmonary embolism (PE) may include:

-- Sudden breathlessness, or difficulty in brea2pxg that is getting worse over a short period of time
+- Sudden breathlessness or difficulty breathing that is getting worse over a short period of time

 - Chest pain that may be worse when the person breathes in